chaos-mesh/chaos-mesh/doc/pause.md

 Pause is a state suggests that a running chaos experiment has been temporarily hung up but not deleted.

-Resume a paused experiment means running the chaos experiment again with same parameters.
+Resume a paused experiment means running the chaos experiment again with the same parameters.

 ## Usage